PRS 329: Advanced Persian Through Short Stories

-This course ("module" if you're British), taught entirely in Persian, aims to introduce students to major trends in Iran’s modern history and Historiography.
-This innovative content-based program aims to push students toward advanced- and superior-level proficiency in Persian (on the ACTFL scale) through a combination of proficiency-based communicative language instruction and discipline-based content on Iranian history and historians.
-Students will gather in a “virtual classroom” and work in small groups and pairs and they receive individualized attention just as they would in a normal language class.
-This approach will provide students with the opportunity to express themselves in increasingly complex ways.
+Students will gather in a "virtual classroom" and work in small groups and pairs, and they will receive individualized attention just as they would in a normal language class.
 The course will help students build a vocabulary base and repertoire of useful expressions, so that by the end of the course, they feel confident using the language in a variety of contexts.

-Classes will be held on Wednesdays at the following times:
+Classes will be held on Fridays at the following times:

 Who should apply?

 We welcome applications from students and working professionals, UT affiliates and non-UT affiliates.
-Students' skills should range from intermediate-high through superior levels on the ACTFL scale (equivalent of ILR1+ through ILR3), at the beginning of the program.
+Students' skills should be in the intermediate level at the beginning of the program.
 Informal OPI tests will be conducted at the beginning and end of the program.
 Heritage learners whose language skill levels are appropriate for this program are encouraged to apply.

 The program is not open to native speakers who were educated in Persian, or who are fluent or near-fluent native speakers.